hackroot9623/checkmark-emoji/README.md

 ### Obsidian Plugin Manager Installation
 1. Open Obsidian Settings
 2. Go to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Emoji Checklist"
+3. Click Browse and search for "Task Master"
 4. Install the plugin and enable it

 ### Manual Installation